MATERIALS with Mathew Lynn

 Finally, wash your brushes with a simple soap and warm water, I use a Sunlight bar.
 This helps get the remaining dirty and oily solvent out of your brush, and the bristles will be nice and soft again.
 This doesn’t have to be long and laborious!, just dip the brush in warm water, rub it into the soap, and lather it up on a hard surface, then rinse.

-Oil Mediums & Solvents:
+Oil Mediums & Solvents

-Working in a class situation, we always need to use an odourless system when oil painting.
+Working in a class situation we always need to use an odourless system when oil painting.

-Oil Mediums help the pigment to stay bound when the paint is thinned out.
-But working with a medium can be very much about personal preference for the type of surface you’re after.
-Galkyd is essentially a glaze medium, and will potentially make surfaces very glossy depending how you use it.
+Galkyd is essentially a glaze medium, and will potentially make surfaces very glossy and resin-like depending how you use it.
+Galkyd Lite less so.
 For certain types of exacting traditional painting you may want this, so you can see all the tones properly, but in expressive painting you might like for there to be beautiful variations of the paint surface, or for it all to be generally quite matte.
 This is where you can experiment with cutting the medium with solvent to maintain some binding quality, but to avoid glossiness.

 Oil Painting Materials